MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_siop_update.md

 ## -description

-The IOCTL_SBAUD_GET_SIOP_UPDATE is used to get the updatable configured-codec-SIOP.
+The **IOCTL_SBAUD_GET_SIOP_UPDATE** IOCTL is used to get the updatable configured-codec-SIOP.
 This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.

 ## -ioctlparameters